Religious Communication Association

-The Religious Communication Association welcomes submissions for the 2024 National Communication Association Convention, November 21-24, 2024, in New Orleans, Louisiana.
-RCA opens its portion of the New Orleans meeting on Wednesday, November 20, 2024, one day before the NCA meeting officially begins on Thursday.
+The Religious Communication Association welcomes submissions for the National Communication Association 2025 Annual Convention, November 20-23, 2025, in Denver, Colorado.
+RCA opens its portion of the Denver meeting with its First-Day Conference on Wednesday, November 19, 2025, one day before the NCA meeting officially begins on Thursday.

 RCA is also particularly interested in cross-sponsoring with other NCA units and affiliates.
-In your submission, please indicate if your paper/session/panel proposal involves potential inter-divisional cooperation within RCA or between RCA and other NCA divisions or affiliate groups.
+In your submission, please indicate if your paper, session, or panel proposal could involve potential cooperation between RCA and other NCA divisions or affiliates.

 The Religious Communication Association accepts submissions in various formats: competitive individual papers, paper sessions, and panel discussions.

 Individual papers should include an uploaded abstract and are limited to 25 double-spaced pages, excluding notes.
 Only completed papers will be considered.
 Individual paper uploads should not contain identifying information (author name, university affiliation, etc.).
-Note that the same paper may not be submitted to more than one division or planning unit, but there are no limits on the number of unique papers one individual may submit to NCA.
+Note that the same paper may not be submitted to more than one division or planning unit.
 Student Papers should be marked as such to be eligible for the RCA Student Paper of the Year Award and the Donald P. Cushman Award for the top student paper at the NCA convention.
 For multi-authored works to be eligible for these awards, all authors must be students.
 INDICATE if the paper is a STUDENT PAPER (undergraduate or graduate) by checking the appropriate box on the NCA Convention Central form.
 Review the “Scholar-to-Scholar” description below and indicate your willingness to present your paper as part of this Scholar-to-Scholar exchange if you think this is an appropriate venue for your scholarship.
 Choosing this option does not exclude your paper from consideration as a competitive paper.
 This option is an ADDITIONAL consideration and increases your chances for presentation acceptance at NCA.

 Panel discussions should include (1) a panel title, (2) a list of presenters and their institutional affiliations (multiple institutions must be represented), (3) a detailed session description for the online convention program, and (4) a thoroughly developed rationale describing the format of the discussion and arguing for the significance and relevance of the panel.
 Proposals for panel discussions are encouraged to demonstrate creative adaptation of the discussion format.
 A session chair is required.
 In your rationale, please indicate if your paper/session/panel proposal involves potential inter-divisional cooperation within RCA or between RCA and other NCA divisions or affiliate groups.